fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 	Ya'qub told Yusuf: "My son, relate not thy vision to thy brothers, lest they concoct a plot against thee: for Satan is a clear enemy to humanity.
 Thus your Lord has selected you and given you knowledge to interpret reports, and has perfected his blessing upon you and upon the family of Jacob just as he perfected it on your forefathers before: Ibrahim and Is-haq (Isaac).
 Your Lord is Knowing, Wise" (Qur'an, Surah 12 (Yusuf) Ayat 5-6).

 Joseph did not tell his brothers his dream, unlike in the version relayed in the Hebrew Bible, but their dislike of him was already too strong to subdue. Ṭabari demonstrates this by adding that they said to each other, "verily Joseph and his brother (Benjamin) are dearer to our father than we are, though we may be a troop ('usbah).
 By usbah they meant a group, for they were ten in number.
-They said, "Our father is plainly in a state of aberration.""
+They said, "Our father is plainly in a state of aberration.

 Joseph was known, in addition for being very handsome, to be of gentle temperament.
 He was respectful, kind and considerate.
 His brother Benjamin was equally pleasant and both were from the same mother, Rachel.
 From a hadith (Arabic: حديث, 'narration'):